The Hafod Arch

 In the Clydach Gorge on the right hand side of the A467 Heads of the Valleys Road as you approach the Brynmawr Roundabout is a section of an early and important Tramroad, including an impressive causeway section with a stone bridge - the Hafod Arch.
 This site provides an important gateway into the valleys with specific connections to the World Heritage Site and Forgotten Landscapes at Blaenafon and the Ebbw Fach Trail.

 To views of the Hafod Arch before preservation work

-DETAILS OF ACCESSING TO THE ARCH WILL BE UPDATED WHEN THE DUALLING WORK HAS BEEN COMPLETED.
+DETAILS OF ACCESS TO THE ARCH WILL BE UPDATED WHEN THE DUALLING WORK HAS BEEN COMPLETED.

-The photographs below were taken in the gorge and at the bottom of the gorge - the remains of the Clydach Ironworks and picnic area.
+The photographs below were taken at the bottom of the gorge in 2012 - the remains of the Clydach Ironworks and picnic area.

 Work is in progress to preserve the Hafod Arch as a heritage feature and a access route.
 One kilometre of access improvements will be made, linking to the Ebbw Fach Trail and Blaenavon World Heritage Site.

 The bridge work consists of the removal of vegetation, the clearing down of stonework, building stonework where defective or missing and the pointing and/ or re-pointing of stonework to Hafod Arch, Brynmawr.